-- (9) Where a repair or modification results in any change in the aircraft operating limitations or flight data contained in the approved aircraft flight manual, those operating limitations or flight data shall be appropriately revised and provided as prescribed by the Authority. - (10) A person approving or disapproving for return to service an aircraft or aircraft component, after any inspection performed in accordance with this regulation, shall make an entry in the maintenance record of that equipment containing the following information- - (a) the type of inspection and a brief description of the extent of the inspection; - (b) the date of the inspection and aircraft total time in service; - (c) the organisation signature, an approved maintenance organisation certificate number and type of certificate held by the person approving or disapproving for return to service the aircraft, airframe, aircraft engine, propeller, appliance, component part or portions; - (d) where the aircraft is found to be airworthy and approved for return to service, the following or a similarly worded statement- - "I certify that this aircraft has been inspected in accordance with (insert type of inspection) inspection and was determined to be in airworthy condition;" - (e) the aircraft is not approved for return to service because of needed maintenance, non-compliance with the applicable specifications, airworthiness directives, or other approved data, the following or a similarly worded statement. - "I certify that this aircraft has been inspected in accordance with (insert type of inspection) inspection and a list of discrepancies and non-airworthy items dated (insert date) has been provided for the aircraft owner or operator;" and

-- (f) where an inspection is conducted under an inspection program provided for in this regulation, the entry shall identify the inspection program accomplished, and contain a statement that the inspection was performed in accordance with the inspections and procedures for that particular program. - (11) If the person performing any inspection required by this regulation finds that the aircraft is not airworthy or does not meet the applicable type certificate data sheet, airworthiness directives, or other approved data upon which that aircraft airworthiness depends, that person shall give the owner a signed and dated list of those discrepancies.
+- (10) Where a repair or modification results in any change in the aircraft operating limitations or flight data contained in the approved aircraft flight manual, those operating limitations or flight data shall be appropriately revised and provided as specified by the Authority in the applicable technical guidance material. - (11) A person approving for return to service an aircraft or aircraft component, after any inspection performed in accordance with this regulation, shall make an entry in the maintenance record of that equipment containing the following information- - (a) the type of inspection and a brief description of the extent of the inspection; - (b) the date of the inspection and aircraft total time in service; - (c) the authorized signature, an approved maintenance organisation certificate number and licence category held by the person approving for return to service the aircraft, airframe, aircraft engine, propeller, appliance, component part or portions; - (d) where an inspection is conducted under an approved aircraft maintenance program provided for in these Regulations, the entry shall identify inspection accomplished, the contain a statement that the inspection was performed in accordance with the inspections and procedures specified in the approved aircraft maintenance program.
+(12) When the person performing any inspection required by this regulation finds that the aircraft is not airworthy or does meet the applicable not certificate data sheet. airworthiness directives, or other approved data upon which that aircraft airworthiness depends, that person shall give the owner a signed and dated list of those discrepancies.
+Airworthiness 36. approved (1) An maintenance organization shall have airworthiness data appropriate data to the support maintenance work performed on the aircraft or aircraft component from the Authority, the design organization or any other approved design organization in the State of manufacture or State of design.
+(2) Maintenance documents include - (a) these Regulations; (b) associated advisory material; airworthiness directives; (c) (d) manufacturers' maintenance manuals; (e) repair manuals; (f) supplementary structural inspection documents: